Latent Space Dynamics Learning for Stiff Collisional-radiative Models: Numerical Experiment

 \section{Numerical Experiment}

 In this section, we present detailed numerical experiments for the proposed surrogate model in Section~\ref{sec:ddrom}.
-The case study is performed with a single atomic species of lithium, using a superconfiguration atomic model and the rates from the FLYCHK code [\citenum{chung2005flychk}].
-The CR solution of Lithium has $\dim{\mathbf{N}}=94$ states corresponding to different energy levels.
-Since the atomic number $A_\alpha=3$, we have 4 charge states defined as the following,
+As a proof of concept, the case study is performed with parametrized CR model with a single atomic species of lithium, using a superconfiguration atomic model and the rates from the LANL FLYCHK code [\citenum{chung2005flychk}].

-Fig.~\ref{fig:data_solution} shows the charge state trajectories from different initial conditions from the high-fidelity CR model.
-We can clearly see that there is sharp transition at very tiny time scale in the CR dynamics, which makes it one of many challenges in the reduced latent dynamics learning.